-- 133. Finance and Economic Planning sub sector will continue to undertake Public financial Management, offer advisory on fiscal matters, enhance safe custody of County Assets, coordinate county planning and M&E, Budgeting, Procurement and resource mobilization. - 134.
-During the F/Y 2025/26 sub-sector seeks to undertake the following; - Strengthen the Internal Audit services through targetted recruitment, training and equipping of the Internal Audit Unit - Develop enabling institutional policies and legal framework to enhance collection and administration of own source revenue - To strengthen the management of assets and liabilities, including pending bills - provide guidelines on MTEF budget preparation process and enhance capacities of departments in planning and budgeting process. - undertake Mid-term review of the CIDP as well as updating the county social economic statistics, - Support procurement and disposal of public goods through the roll out and implementation of -Government Procurement System (e-GP system), - support implementation of digitization of services including the asset register, suppliers files and documents; upgrade OSR system, internal audit and E-CIMES public service; appoint persons to hold or act in offices of the County Public Service including in the board of cities and urban areas within the county and confirm the appointments; facilitate the development of coherent, integrated human resource planning and budgeting for personnel emoluments in; advice the county government on human resource management and development.
+133. Finance and Economic Planning the sub sector will continue to undertake Public financial Management, offer advisory on fiscal matters, enhance safe custody of County Assets, coordinate county planning and M&E, Budgeting, Procurement and resource mobilization.

+134. During the F/Y 2025/26 sub-sector seeks to undertake the following;

+- Strengthen the Internal Audit services through tpargetted recruitment, training and equipping of the Internal Audit Unit - Develop enabling institutional policies and legal framework to enhance collection and administration of own source revenue - To strengthen the management of assets and liabilities, including pending bills - provide guidelines on MTEF budget preparation process and enhance capacities of departments in planning and budgeting process. - undertake Mid-term review of the CIDP as well as updating the county social economic statistics, - Support procurement and disposal of public goods through the roll out and implementation of -Government Procurement System (e-GP system), - support implementation of digitization of services including the asset register, suppliers files and documents; upgrade OSR system, internal audit and E-CIMES

-5.14 County Public Service Board
+5.13 County Public Service Board

-135. The County Public Service Board draws its mandate from Article 235 of the Constitution of Kenya and section 49 of the County Government Act 2012 to; establish and abolish offices in the county

-136. The CSPB prioritizes the following during F/Y 2025/26 and medium term to facilate its mandate;
+- 135. The County Public Service Board draws its mandate from Article 235 of the Constitution of Kenya and section 49 of the County Government Act 2012 to ; establish and abolish offices in the county public service; appoint persons to hold or act in offices of the County Public Service including in the board of cities and urban areas within the county and confirm the appointments; facilitate the development of coherent, integrated human resource planning and budgeting for personnel emoluments in ; advice the county government on human resource management and development. - 136.
+The CSPB prioritizes the following during F/Y 2025/26 and medium term to facilate its mandate; - Strengthen the Board policy and institutional framework

-- Strengthen the Board policy and institutional framework - Acquisition of land f for the proposed CPSB office block - Benchmarking on best HRM practices - Automation of CPSB services - Establish directorate of Research, Planning and ICT(recruitment of staff and equipping - Conduct sensitization forums on Article 10 - Undertake survey on customer satisfaction - Development of CPSB -HRM performance management framework
+- Acquisition of land f for the proposed CPSB office block

+- · Benchmarking on best HRM practices

+- Automation of CPSB services

+- Establish directorate of Research, Planning and ICT(recruitment of staff and equipping

+- Conduct sensitization forums on Article 10

+- Undertake survey on customer satisfaction

+- Development of CPSB -HRM performance management framework

-5.15 COUNTY ASSEMBLY
+5.14 COUNTY ASSEMBLY